tushar-borole/ng-sweet-alert/README.md

 # ng-sweet-alert

-ng-sweet-alert is an directive for sweet alert [sweetalert]
+ng-sweet-alert (angular sweetalert) is an directive for sweet alert

 # Getting Started